impalah/escaleta/README.md

 ## 📝 Basic Usage

 1. When opening the application, an example project loads automatically
+2. **Properties panel** appears on the right side by default:
+   - Click the **pin icon** to keep it always visible
+   - Click the **dock icon** to switch between left/right anchoring
+   - **Drag the left border** to resize the panel width
+   - Panel auto-hides when not pinned (shows on selection or hover)
+3. Click on the **canvas background** to edit project properties (name, description)
-2. Click on any beat to edit it (title, type, description, **order**)
+4. Click on any **beat card** to edit its properties (title, type, description, order)
+5. All changes are **saved automatically** as you type - no save button needed
-3. Use the "+" button in the toolbar to add new beats
+6. Use the "+" button in the toolbar to add new beats
-4. **Toggle between canvas and grid views** using the view mode buttons in the toolbar
+7. **Toggle between canvas and grid views** using the view mode buttons in the toolbar
-5. **In grid view**, beats are displayed in a sortable table ordered by their sequence number
+8. **In grid view**, beats are displayed in a sortable table ordered by their sequence number
-6. **In canvas view**, beats are positioned freely on a 2D canvas
+9. **In canvas view**, beats are positioned freely on a 2D canvas with drag & drop
-7. Changes are automatically saved to localStorage
-8. Your preferred view mode (canvas/grid) is remembered between sessions
-9. Use zoom controls to adjust the canvas view
+10. Use zoom controls to adjust the canvas view

+### Properties Panel

+The properties panel is inspired by AutoCAD/Photoshop and is **always visible**:
+- **Maximize button** (🗖): Toggle full-screen mode
+  - Expands panel to fill entire window
+  - Remembers previous width when restoring
+- **Dock button** (⇄): Switch between left and right anchoring
+- **Side tab**: Shows current selection - "PROPIEDADES" (empty), "PROYECTO - Name" or "BEAT - Title"
+- **Resizable**: Drag the border to adjust width (200px minimum, no maximum)
+- **Auto-selection**:
+  - Click on canvas background → Shows project properties
+  - Click on any beat → Shows beat properties
+- **Persistent**: All preferences saved to localStorage (width, anchor side, maximized state)

 ### View Modes